MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

     - If you're using an iOS device, but the app isn't already installed, select **Learn More**, follow the instructions to install the app, and then sign in to the app using the instructions in step 5 of this procedure.

     > [!NOTE]
     > If you're using a laptop or an Android device, you can't use Product Visualize at this time.
-You'll see a **Learn More** button where you can learn more about the app.
+You can select **Learn More** to learn more about the app.

-5. In the Product Visualize **Welcome** screen, select **Sign in**.
+5. On the Product Visualize **Welcome** screen, select **Sign in**.

     ![Welcome screen](media/welcome.PNG "Welcome screen")

-6. In the **Sign in** screen, enter your Dynamics 365 account.
+6. On the **Sign in** screen, enter your Dynamics 365 account.
 When you’re done, select **Next**.

     ![Sign-in screen](media/sign-in.PNG "Sign-in screen")

     > [!NOTE]
     > After you sign in for the first time, this screen will not appear again.

-7. On your first sign in, you’ll be prompted to select your Dynamics 365 for Sales organization.
+7. On your first sign-in, you're prompted to select your Dynamics 365 for Sales organization.
 You can change organizations later, if you want, through **Settings**.

     ![My organizations screen](media/my-organizations.PNG "My organizations screen")